 Red Lentils: As the star of the show, red lentils bring their unique taste and nutritional benefits to the table.
 Known for their mild flavor and quick cooking time, red lentils provide a hearty and protein-packed base for the koftas.
 They offer a velvety texture when pureed, creating a smooth consistency that binds the koftas together.

 Walnuts: Adding a delightful crunch and a hint of nuttiness, toasted walnuts play a crucial role in enhancing the overall texture and flavor profile of the koftas.
-Once toasted to perfection, walnuts are finely chopped and incorporated into the lentil mixture, creating a pleasant contrast to the softness of the lentils
+Once toasted the walnuts are finely chopped and incorporated into the lentil mixture, creating a pleasant contrast to the softness of the lentils

 Spice Mixture: The spices in this recipe take the koftas to a whole new level, infusing them with aromatic flavors and Middle Eastern-inspired flair.
 The combination of ground coriander, cumin, cinnamon, and other carefully selected spices adds depth and complexity to the dish.
 These spices contribute warmth and earthiness, complementing the nutty undertones of the walnuts and the subtle sweetness of the red lentils.
-It's important to fry the spices along with the onions and garlic to release their full potential, allowing them to infuse every bite with maximum flavor.
+It's important to fry the spices along with the onions and garlic to release their full potential, allowing them to infuse every bite with an irresistible taste.

 Step-by-Step instructions: